All about us

 In addition to full concerts we also perform around Sudbury and you can hire us for your special event.
 And in June or July of each year we also have a fun summer concert of lighter music.

-A Come and Sing rehearsal in Friars Hall, School Street next to the old URC building on Monday 12th January 2026 from 7 pm until 9:30.
-This event is open to anyone and everyone – either to sing or to sit and listen – its free and we are a very nice friendly bunch of people.
-Just turn up or email us on info@sudburychoralsociety.co.uk.
+A Come and Sing rehearsal in Friars Hall, School Street next to the old URC building was held on Monday 12th January 2026 from 7 pm until 9:30.
+This event was open to anyone and everyone – either to sing or to sit and listen – and it was free and newcomers met a very nice and friendly bunch of people.
+People just turned up but they could also email us on info@sudburychoralsociety.co.uk to say they are coming or to ask a question.

 And afterwards if you fancy coming to choir rehearsals to see if it is for you then you are very welcome.